Find out about Christchurch's streets and buildings.

 The piece of land bordered by Montreal Street, Gloucester Street and Worcester Boulevard, was purchased by Christchurch City Council in 1996 as the site for the new gallery.
 It was designed by the Buchan Group, of Australia, and features a tinted glass wall 75 metres long and 14 metres high.
 The gallery has two floors of exhibition space, with nine exhibition areas.
 The building began in December 2000, and was carried out by C. Lund and Son Ltd. The total cost of $47.5 million was funded by the Community Trust of New Zealand, government grants and extensive fundraising and sponsorship, as well as the ratepayers of Christchurch through the Christchurch City Council.
 The new Christchurch Art Gallery was opened by the Prime Minister, Helen Clark, on 10 May 2003.

-The building suffered damage as a result of the 2011 earthquakes and was closed to the public until December 2015.
+The building suffered damage as a result of the 2011 earthquakes.
+It reopened in December 2015.
 Read more information about the Christchurch Art Gallery building.

 Christchurch Town Hall